uchicago-cs/chiventure/docs/wdl.md

       text_success: "Congrats!
 You can now access the underground tunnel.
 Go find it!"

       text_fail: "You cannot pull the lever.
-You must be holding the star in order to pull the lever."
+The star must be red in order to pull the lever."

       conditions:

       - id: "star"

-        state: "in inventory"
+        attribute: "color"

-        value: "no"
+        value: "red"

-      set:
+      effects:

       - id: "lever"

-      	state: "pulled"
+      	attribute: "pulled"

       	value: "yes"